thycotic/dsv-docs/product/cli-ref/config.md

 ### Edit

-Thycotic recommends against changing the Default Admin Policy other than to add a User.
+>NOTE: Thycotic recommends against changing the Default Admin Policy other than to add a User as a back-up admin.
+Even then, best practices would be to create a separate policy for specific access for Users.

-* For adding and editing policies beyond the Default Admin Policy, see the [Policy](policy.md) article.
+>NOTE: For adding and editing policies beyond the Default Admin Policy, see the [Policy](policy.md) article.

+>NOTE: Thycotic recommends against changing the Thycotic One provider because it provides for the initial User and any others you add that federate to Thycotic One.
+However, you can add providers.

 Use *edit* to open your configuration in the OS’s default editor (typically **VI**, **nano**, or **Notepad**).